nanditasingh12/Vector-Embeddings-Conversion-Using-Chroma-DB/README.md

 Using Chroma DB Libraries to convert Document into vector embeddings

 Prerequisites:
-To follow this tutorial, you will need to have Python and Docker installed on your local machine.
+To follow this tutorial, you will need to have Python installed on your local machine.

 What is Chroma DB?